 Smart Went Crazy (1995)

 Sorry… cheated on this one a bit.
 These cuts are from two different CDs by the Meridian Arts Ensemble Brass Quintet, who covered Frank’s music on each of these releases (along with the works of Stravinsky, Strayhorn, Hendrix, Beefheart, London and many others).
-This download is just the Zappa material bundled together.
+This post is just the Zappa material from each bundled together.
 The track list is in Comments.

 THE MUFFIN MEN featuring Ike Willis